Finding the perfect car seat for your baby is one of the most important and stressful things you will do as a new parent!

 Current 2018 Car Seat Guidelines

-The American Academy of Pediatrics (AAP) makes annual recommendations for car seat safety.
+The American Academy of Pediatrics (AAP) makes annual recommendations for car seat safety (see the newest one here).
 These recommendations are summarized in the following image, which is extracted from the NHTSA Child Car Safety guidance.

-Notice how rear-facing is extended to 3 years, which is made possible for even the biggest toddlers and kids by the new convertible car seats that can support rear-facing up to 50 pounds, like the Nuna Rava and Graco Extend2Fit (we review both of those here).
+Notice how rear-facing is extended well beyond 2 years (which was the old AAP recommendation), which is made possible for even the biggest toddlers and kids by the new convertible car seats that can support rear-facing up to 50 pounds, like the Nuna Rava and Graco Extend2Fit (we review both of those here).
 Then your child will transition to a forward-facing car seat with a 5-point harness until they are about 7 years of age.
 Then they should transition to a booster seat until they are about 10-12 years old, and then finally to using the vehicle's seat belts.
 Of course, these are very general guidelines and will change if your child is shorter or taller, or smaller or larger than most children.
+They are also only roughly summarized here; for a more thorough explanation, see our AAP policy article here.
 Also, just because the government makes a recommendation for car seat usage, be sure to check your local laws and also double-check the car seat manufacturer's guidelines!

 Things to Keep in Mind